-The table below provides an overview of the key GPSS implementation risks and mitigations:
+The table below provides an overview of the key GPSS implementation risks and mitigations

-Risk Severity Likelihood Mitigation Problems progressing MfE regulation consultation High Low MfE consultation preparation is robust with Agrecovery support Inability to establish the planned GPSS collection sites on time High Moderate Agrecovery has initial feedback from existing collection site owners that they will consider using their sites for FPP collections.
-The contingency is to use other local entities and farms to fill the gaps Inability to procure the necessary assets in a timely manner - including funding High Moderate Agrecovery has the capability of re-assigning its current cages and containers to provide cover in the shorter term.
-Landfill levies to councils may provide a future funding source for asset purchases and other temporary receptacles could be used until more permanent assets are acquired.
-Recovery hub sites not fully established in a timely manner Moderate Low A number of hub sites are operating at some level and agreements in progress (for the existing agrichemical scheme and other recycling sites) while others have not started.
+Risk Severity Likelihood Mitigation Problems High Low MfE consultation preparation is robust with progressing MfE Agrecovery support regulation consultation Inability to establish High Moderate Agrecovery has initial feedback from existing the planned GPSS collection site owners that they will consider using collection sites on their sites for FPP collections.
+The contingency is to time use other local entities and farms to fill the gaps Inability to procure High Moderate Agrecovery has the capability of re-assigning its the necessary assets current cages and containers to provide cover in the in a timely manner - shorter term.
+Landfill levies to councils may provide including funding a future funding source for asset purchases and other temporary receptacles could be used until more permanent assets are acquired.
+Recovery hub sites Moderate Low A number of hub sites are operating at some level not fully established and agreements in progress (for the existing agriin a timely manner chemical scheme and other recycling sites) while others have not started.
 Work over the next two years is expected to have all hubs fully operational by the accreditation timeline.
-Computer systems not in place in time Moderate Low An existing system has already been created and could be used for the GPSS
+Computer systems Moderate Low An existing system has already been created and not in place in time could be used for the GPSS